AmpereComputing/HPL-on-Ampere-Altra/README.md

 # Building HPL using Ampere Oracle Blis Libraries.

 Building HPL with Ampere-Oracle Blis libraries is very easy and should not take a lot of time.
 It’s a 2-step process:
-Step 1 where we build the Math libraries found on the Ampere branch of Oracle Blis libraries and Step 2 where we build the HPL binaries.
+Step 1: Where we build the Math libraries found on the Ampere branch of Oracle Blis libraries and Step 2 where we build the HPL binaries.

 A detailed guide is below:

-Step 1: Prerequisites:
+## Step 1: Prerequisites:

 To ensure a seamless build process, both the math libraries and the benchmark are built inside the /opt directory.